iCliniq Logo

 Hello doctor,

 My father is suffering from intestinal cancer.
 It is a tumor and the tumor blocked his intestine.
-D2 is completely blocked and then today he had a surgery in which all the spreadings is removed.
-Stomach bypass is now done but the main tumor is not removed and they said it will be after chemotherapy but chemotherapy is very late and cancer cells will spread.
-Please tell us what all would be the consequences.
+D2 is completely blocked, and then today he had a surgery in which all the spreadings were removed.
+Stomach bypass is now done, but the main tumor is not removed, and they said it will be after chemotherapy, but chemotherapy is very late, and cancer cells will spread.
+Please tell us what all the consequences would be.

 Hi.